 The International Bank for Reconstruction and Development.
-The IBRD was established in 1944 as the bank’s charter institution.
+The IBRD was established in 1944 as the World Bank’s charter institution.
 Through loans, guarantees, and other services, the IBRD works with middle-income and creditworthy low-income nations to fight poverty.
 Projects span the globe and vary from digitizing health systems in Belarus to reducing air pollution in Colombia to generating solar power in Pakistan.

 The International Development Association.
 As a complement to the IBRD, the IDA was established in 1960 to promote broad-based development work in the world’s poorest countries by offering interest-free credits and grants.
 The IDA currently has programs in sixty-nine countries, of which thirty-seven are in Africa, with a focus on education, health, and sustainable environmental practices.

-Criticism of ’Washington Consensus’
+Criticism of the ‘Washington Consensus’

-Post-Conflict Success Stories
+Postconflict Success Stories

 The World Bank is, at the same time, revered by many as the preeminent brain trust in development economics.
 “You could certainly find brilliant development economists outside the Bank,” writes CFR’s Sebastian Mallaby in his book The World’s Banker, but “nobody could match the Bank’s concentration of talent.”
-As a result, he says, the bank’s annual World Development Report often establishes the accepted wisdom on a given development topic.
+As a result, he says, the bank’s annual World Development Report often establishes the accepted wisdom on any given development topic.

 The World Bank has had several successful interventions, in the estimation of many observers.
-For Mallaby, the 1995 experience in Bosnia was a particular victory for the bank, which demonstrated its ability to move quickly into postcrisis reconstruction and deliver results for important clients.
-He writes that “Bosnia came to suggest a route out of the Bank’s deepest long-term difficulty”: the potential for a slow-moving bureaucracy to rob it of big clients—namely China, India, Brazil, and South Africa—that increasingly have access to private capital markets.
+For Mallaby, the 1995 experience in Bosnia was a particular victory for the bank, which demonstrated its ability to move quickly into postcrisis reconstruction.
+He writes, “Bosnia came to suggest a route out of the Bank’s deepest long-term difficulty”: that its slow-moving bureaucracy might alienate big clients—namely China, India, Brazil, and South Africa—that increasingly have access to private capital markets.

 In The World Bank: Its First Half Century, Mahn-Je Kim offers the bank’s multidecade involvement in South Korea as another triumph.
-The World Bank provided almost half of South Korea’s public funding in the high-growth years of the 1970s and 80s.
+The World Bank provided almost half of South Korea’s public funding in the high-growth years of the 1970s and 1980s.
 “Among the institutions and nations that provided public loans to Korea,” he writes, “the Bank was the most important.”
 He adds that the bank helped transfer valuable management techniques and was “critical” in the country’s ability to access other sources of foreign financing.